Lino Lakes teen speed skater is Team USA member with Olympic goals

 Her performances “opened up a whole new set of doors for me and my skating career,” she said, which led to a “really, really hard decision” for her and her hockey coaches, who were “very supportive” of her decision, she said.

-“I think that just focusing on speed skating now gives me a big advantage because I am able to put 110% into my training, which has already helped drop my times down drastically,” she said.
+“I think that just focusing on speed skating now gives me a big advantage because I am able to put 110 percent into my training, which has already helped drop my times down drastically.”

 Myers is a member of Midway Speedskating Club in Roseville, headquartered at the John Rose Oval.
 She was originally spotted by a coach from the club while playing hockey three and a half years ago.